Even with the advancement in wireless technology, you may often require ethernet cables in certain situations.

 To run ethernet cables through your walls, plan the routing of the wires, mark out the routing location, and get your tools together.
 Then, create a distribution point, turn off your home power source, and cut out holes in the wall.

-Finally, label your cables according to the location you want to place them and pass the ethernet cables through the wall.
+Finally, label your cables where you want to place them and pass the ethernet cables through the wall.

 - 1 How Hard Is It To Run Ethernet Cable via Walls?